devonpmack/react-pokedex-workshop/README.md

 If you save the code, you should see that the text will now say "Squirtle: water".

-💻 Lets make the type look like an actual Pokemon type.
+💻 Now let's make the text look like an actual Pokemon type.
 I included a component called `PokemonType` which we can use for this.
 You'll have to import it.

 ```diff